-The MakerFleet consists of six MakerBot Replicator 5th Generation 3D printers.
-MakerBots are a fused-deposition modeling (FDM) machine that extrudes PLA plastic to build up objects layer-by-layer to produce three dimensional parts.
+The 3D Printers in the RPL are a fused-deposition modeling (FDM) machine that extrudes PLA plastic to build up objects layer-by-layer to produce three dimensional parts.
 It is meant for quickly prototyping parts, often where aesthetics and manufacturing speed is more important than exact dimensional accuracy.
-The maximum build volume is 9.9″ x 7.8″ x 5.9″ (w-d-h), although it is strongly suggested that parts should not take up the entire build volume.
+The maximum build volume of the Prusa Mini is 7″ x 7″ x 7″ (w-d-h); the maximum build volume of the Lulzbot Taz Workhorse is 11.02″ x 11.02″ x 11.22″ although it is strongly suggested that parts should not take up the entire build volume.
 Layer resolution is set by the user and can drastically affect print time and build quality.
-The fastest, coarsest setting is 0.30 mm (0.011″) while the slowest, most detailed setting is 0.10 mm (0.004″).
-Large parts are prone to shrinkage and warping due to unequal cooling throughout the part; due to this, large parts are often best-suited for our more accurate Dimension Elite, Objet 30, or ProJet 6000.
+The fastest, coarsest setting is 0.4 mm (0.016″) while the slowest, most detailed setting that we run in the RPL is 0.2 mm (0.008″).
+Large parts are prone to shrinkage and warping due to unequal cooling throughout the part; due to this, large parts are often best-suited for other machines such as those in the Addlab.

-- Students must complete a Makerbot permit form before printing in the RPL.
+- Students must complete a 3D Printing permit form before printing in the RPL.
 The information is used to assess demand of the machines and improve printing success.

-- All files must follow the naming convention PennKey_Course#_filename.Makerbot (ex.
-BenFra_101_Top.Makerbot)
+- All files must follow the naming convention PennKey_Course#_filename.STL (ex.
+BenFra_101_Top.STL)

 - Any jobs that do not follow the naming convention or the above rules will be canceled.